Roman-Blinkov/kubernaughty/docs/part3-whats-in-the-box.md

 'just work' - Node reboots/crashes happen.
 Resource contention happens.
 It's like the gravit(ies) of distributed systems.

-Enough of that - let's also check the portal metrics too - the cluster has been running for awhile now, so let's see what the idle cluster has been up to:
+Let's check the portal metrics too - the cluster has been running for awhile now, so let's see what the idle cluster has been up to:

 ( **2020-01-22** picking up, cluster is now almost 2 weeks old)